itthinx/affiliates-woocommerce-light/readme.txt

 1. Install and activate the [WooCommerce](https://wordpress.org/plugins/woocommerce) plugin.
 Configure your shop and create products.
 2. Install and activate the [Affiliates](https://wordpress.org/plugins/affiliates) plugin.
 Use the default settings or configure it to your needs.
-3. Install and activate the [Affiliates WooCommerce Integration Light](https://wordpress.org/plugins/affiliates-woocommerce-light) plugin.
+3. Install and activate the [Affiliates WooCommerce Light](https://wordpress.org/plugins/affiliates-woocommerce-light) plugin.
 4. A new *WooCommerce Integration Light* menu item will appear under the *Affiliates* menu in WordPress.
 Set the referral rate for your affiliates there.

 Note that you can install the plugins from your WordPress installation directly: use the *Add new* option found in the *Plugins* menu.